1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

     - Then push the heatbreak back into the specific hole of the heatsink - make sure you push it deep enough (I personally push it as far into it as it goes).
     - Turn the hotend so that the wires which are coming from the heater block are hanging freely and aren't bent too much.
     - Then tighten up the two grub screws at the heatsink which hold the heatbreak in place, so that the hotend doesn't turn or wiggle anymore (but don't overtighten the screws though).
-    - Plug in the cartidge heater and thermistor back into their corresponding connectors.
+    - Plug in the cartridge heater and thermistor back into their corresponding connectors.
     - Turn on the printer and heat up the nozzle to ~230-240°C. Once the temperature is reached, tighten up the nozzle with about 1.5NM force.
       **Make sure to hold the heater block in place with an adjustable wrench or spanner and strictly avoid any movement of it - make sure to not pinch or harm any wires while doing so!**
     - Once everything is done, reconnect the part cooling fan to the breakout board and mount the plastic cover.